Modal Cobalt-8 | 150 custom sounds

 What format / import method?:

-My patches come under the name “WCOG” in a soundbank saved in sysex format – they can be exported / imported with the ModalAPP.
+My patches come under the name “WCOG” in a soundbank saved in sysex format – they can be imported with the ModalAPP or any sysex manager.
 My sequences come in “.mid” format and can be imported to your DAW.

 What genre / style?:

 There is no one style, because YOU decide what style these patches will be played in.
 It’s a wide variety of sounds that are meant to inspire, make you look at the synth in a different light and give you a great choice of directions.
 Some patches are bread & butter, some offbeat; they’re the result of me trying to find the limits of the instrument.
-The patches are ready-to-use in music or can serve as starting points; you can find the textures or the dynamics that you like and tweak them to suit your exact taste or purpose.
-I tried not to include patches that would overlap with any other soundsets out there, so 90% of my patches should be original-sounding to you.
+The sounds are ready-to-use in music or can serve as starting points; you can pick the textures or the dynamics that you like and tweak them to suit your exact taste or purpose.

 Any external stuff?: